lextoumbourou/notes/notes/permanent/residual-vector-quantization.md

 ## Vector Quantisation

-Quantisation refers to converting infinite values into discrete finite values, and vector quantisation applies it to [Vectors](vector.md).
+Quantisation refers to converting infinite values into discrete finite values.

+In VQ, we can encode a signal by encoding it into [Vectors](vector.md), then querying each vector to find the closest neighbour in a lookup table called a **codebook**.
+Now, we can represent an entire chunk or *"frame"* of a signal with a single **code**.

+![Vector Quantisation](../../../_media/vector-quantisation%20(3).png)

 Vector quantisation comes originally from [signal processing](https://en.wikipedia.org/wiki/Vector_quantization) and has been exploited through image modelling architectures like [VQ-VAE](https://arxiv.org/abs/1711.00937) and [VQGAN](https://compvis.github.io/taming-transformers/).

-In VQ, we can encode a signal by encoding into vectors, then querying each vector to find the closest neighbour in a lookup table called a **codebook**.
-Now we can represent an entire "frame" of a signal, with a single number of **code**.

-![Vector Quantisation](../../../_media/vector-quantisation%20(3).png)

 ## Vector Quantisation for Audio

-The direct VQ approach to encoding audio would look like this:
+The direct VQ approach to encoding audio might look like this:

 1. **Audio Input**: an audio signal is represented as a multidimensional array of numbers with a known [Sample Rate](sample-rate.md) (usually 44.1kHz).
 A mono signal has one channel; stereo and others can have more.
 2. **Encoder**: An encoder converts the signal into a sequence of vectors, one per "frame".
 The frame rate will be dependent on the model architecture and sample rate.